 - Facial pressure

 - Numbness in the neck and other areas

 - Chest pain

-According to the FDA, the MSG-making process involves fermentation of starch, sugar beets, and sugarcane.
-The fermentation process increases glutamate levels and this may cause health issues, because excess glutamate is not good.
+According to the FDA, the MSG-making process involves the fermentation of starch, sugar beets, and sugarcane.
+The fermentation process increases glutamate levels and may cause health issues because excess glutamate is not good.

 Naturally occurring glutamate in food is not dangerous, but processed glutamate present in MSG is harmful.
 That is the reason MSG over-stimulates the nervous system.

-Every processed, fast food item involves the use of chemicals.
-Therefore, it is important to gain a sound understanding about the food items you are eating.
-Remember that not only is it important to eat healthy, it is important to stay well informed about what you’re eating as well.
+Every processed fast food item involves the use of chemicals.
+Therefore, it is essential to gain a sound understanding of the food items you are eating.
+Remember that not only is it crucial to eat healthily, but it is also important to stay well-informed about what you’re eating.